-Here’s a full breakdown of the prize money awarded to the five highest-ranking teams at the end of the Tour de France.
+Here’s a full breakdown of the prize money awarded to the five highest-ranking teams at the end of the Tour de France in 2022.

 Most aggressive rider classification (combativity prize)

-There is one final prize at the Tour de France, with race judges picking their most aggressive rider in each of the first 19 road stages (so every stage except the time trial and the final stage) to win the combativity prize.
+There is one final prize at the Tour de France, with race judges picking their most aggressive rider in each of the first 18 road stages (so every stage except the two time trials and the final stage) to win the combativity prize.

-The previous day’s winner can be spotted by their red race number on the following stage, but they will also be €2,000 richer.
+The previous day’s winner can be spotted by their red race number on the following stage.
+They will also be €2,000 richer.

-At the end of the race, a Super Combatif award is also handed out – worth €20,000.
+At the end of the race, a Super Combatif award is handed out – worth €20,000.

 How does Tour de France prize money compare to other sports events?

-While €500,000 for winning the yellow jersey is nothing to be sniffed at, the amount on offer for winning cycling’s greatest race is still comparatively low when placed alongside other sports.
+While €500,000 (approximately £432,500) for winning the yellow jersey is nothing to be sniffed at, the amount on offer for winning cycling’s greatest race is low compared to other sports.